 The ili translators are supposed to be able to help you make your way around a day in a foreign country, by providing accurate translations for simple phrases.
 They are only one-way, which means you can’t translate someone’s response back to your native tongue, but something like that would eliminate any need to carry around a pocket translation book–which takes far longer to fiddle with than an instant tool such as this.

-They currently plan to support 5 different models that you can choose from, including English to Spanish, English to Chinese, English to Japanese, as well as Chinese to English, and Chinese to Japanese.
+They now plan to support 5 different models that you can choose from, including English to Spanish, English to Chinese, English to Japanese, as well as Chinese to English, and Chinese to Japanese.
 They have also promised that additional options will come in the future.

 Thankfully, they also say that they plan to allow the option of changing the output language in the future.
 This will eliminate the need to buy multiple units, which obviously would avoid a major complaint from consumers.
-That alone makes the product successful, as long as it properly translates and offers a great battery life (which is stated to be a full days charge.
+That alone makes the product successful, as long as it properly translates and offers a great battery life (which is stated to be a full day’s charge.

 You can find the pre-order process here on their website.
-They are accepting the discounted pre-orders through June 30th.
+They are accepting discounted pre-orders through June 30th.
 No specific shipping date has been shared just yet, but the obvious assumption rests with sometime this summer or early fall, based on the pre-order window.
 You can find our interview with them from last year, just below, along with their preview video.